Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 mocha / chai
 monde du web ?
-monitoring = observing systems, collecting metrics, evaluating those metrics over time, and then using them to make decisions or take actions
+monitoring = observing systems, collecting metrics, evaluating those metrics over time, and then using them to make decisions or take actions monolith "monolith is hard.
+Over time it has become poorly structured, containing many different, sometimes competing conventions.
+These conventions and “styles” sprawl throughout the monolith and make it difficult to understand what is going on.
+Because structures are built with different conventions, to work in the monolith safely, you have to examine everything to make sure you understand this instance of this pattern.
+It’s not safe to assume anything.
+This, combined with the lack of boundaries in the monolith means that every change incurs a huge cost in examination and understanding before it can be safely implemented.
+This skews developer performance to tenure - the longer you have been staring at the code, the more you have wrapped your head around and the faster you can go (mostly).
+New developers should not be worried about the time it takes to be effective in the monolith - it's the monolith’s fault, not yours."
 MVC
 namespace
 nommage des fonctions